 Originally I was going for a spookier font but I actually like the innocent look on the Madrid font.

-You will need carbon paper to transfer the elder sign on the fabric.
-An embroidery hoop and a small screwdriver will be very helpful but you may do it without hoop (if you use a hoop though, you will need a screwdriver).
+- An embroidery hoop and a small screwdriver will be very helpful but you may do it without hoop (if you use a hoop though, you will need a screwdriver).
 I prefer wooden ones to elastic plastic ones.

-You will obviously need scissors and a needle (embroidery needles are usually bigger and less sharp than sewing needles, and their eye is bigger).
+- Scissors and a needle (embroidery needles are usually bigger and less sharp than sewing needles, and their eye is bigger).